What Do the Words in a Job Ad Really Mean?

 Being bubbly may imply a young female is wanted by the employer.
 Flexibility can discriminate against someone with caring responsibilities.
 A challenging job requiring passion is a way of specifying energy and endurance that an older person may not have.

-Presenter's Instruction in Video Below
+Presenter's Instruction in Video Above

 1. Make sure there is a vacancy to fill.

 Too often an advert is simply a fishing exercise.

 There are ways around the law if an employer uses the right wording in the job ad.